 This is one hilarious fun filled film mainly because of the amazing Roger Moore’s over the top performance as the eccentric anti-terrorism expert with the wonderful name, Rufus Excalibur ffolkes.
 They chuck everything at him from wearing silly hats, to drinking whiskey at every opportunity, barking intrusive chauvinist remarks and then having a deep softness to his beloved cats.
 His character is amazing fun and I bet he had a blast playing against his usual cheeky Bond, The Saint typecast.
-Not only is the film action packed you can but only enjoy every second Roger Moore is on the screen.
+The film isn’t that action packed but you do get to enjoy every second Roger Moore is on the screen.
 I read somewhere that it might of been geared up to becoming a series but unfortunately it never happened.
-Continue reading “North Sea Hijack AKA ffolkes (1979)”→
+Continue reading

 Opening up the first night of film club is the cult classic from 1971 Willard.
 A riotous rodent revenge story about Willard Stiles a bullied, social misfit who gets a little help from his beloved rat friends.
 “Say hello to my little friends”

 Don’t mess with Ben and his band of brothers.
 This film I can imagine would of fitted in nicely as a Twilight Zone episode too.
 Continue reading